Baylor University basketball scandal: Lying to investigators

 On August 16, the Star-Telegram reported that Bliss had told players to lie to investigators by indicating that Dennehy had paid for his tuition by dealing drugs.
 These conversations were taped on microcassette by assistant coach Abar Rouse from July 30 to August 1.
 On the tapes, Bliss was heard instructing players to fabricate the story of Dennehy being a drug dealer to Baylor investigators and also said that talking to the McLennan County Sheriff's Department would give him the opportunity to "practice" his story.
-The tapes also showed that Bliss and his staff knew that Dennehy had been threatened by two of their teammates when they publicly denied such knowledge.
+The tapes also showed that Bliss and his staff knew that Dennehy had been threatened by two teammates when they publicly denied such knowledge.
 Rouse taped the conversations after Bliss threatened to fire him if he did not go along with the scheme.
 The revelations shocked Baylor and the college basketball community.
 However, despite the potential allegations of extortion, obstruction of justice and witness tampering, no criminal charges were filed against Bliss.